Before you buy a Tesla - what you need to know

 Tesla use a mobile app to schedule service and while this can be convenient, the ability to talk to somebody in service is not something that is easy to do.
 Tesla also handle routine maintenance and warranty matters well when they are straight forward, however if your problem is not straight forward or there is a looming significant design defect issue, Tesla can also go into a denial mode.
 There have been issues with older cars regarding charging speed, battery capacity and large screen failures which Tesla are pushing back even though its patently these are design defects.
 Owners have resorted taking Tesla to court and Tesla have been known to not even turn up to defend the case, and its only after many owners have suffered do they change their position.
 We feel forcing owners to go legal is at best a very poor organisational structure failing to respond better, and at worst a deliberate and cynical tactic to try and reduce warranty.

-Autopilot, EAP and FSD options
+Autopilot, EAP and FSD options and should you buy?

 Tesla major on promoting self driving capabilites and constant promises of "coming soon".
 The price they charge for EAP and FSD over and above the price of the basic Autopilot found in all new cars and many used cars (we have a guide on how to check in our FAQ section) could also lead you to thinking that the technology is nearly ready.

-It's important to distinguish between North America and it's FSD beta programme and the rest of the world.
-With the FSD beta programme there are some impressive examples of the car driving, although it is still always at Level 2, or "Driver assist".
+It's important to distinguish between North America and it's FSD supervised programme and the rest of the world.
+With the FSD supervised programme there are some impressive examples of the car driving, although it is still always at Level 2, or "Driver assist".
 This is where the driver must always, and we stress the point, always, be paying attention and ready to take over when the car gets it wrong.
 Think of it as supervising a learner driver after a few lessons but not ready to take their test.
 They can generally cope with the simple stuff, and most of the time they can cope with junctions, but on most journeys, they will get something wrong and you, as the experienced driver, will need to step in.
 For some, that is actually more stressful than just driving yourself.

-The rest of the world don't even have that, and the uplift in capabilities between basic Autopilot, Enhanced Autopilot (or EAP) and Full Self Driving (or FSD) is somewhat limited, especially on new cars delivered today without parking sensors (USS).
-Capabilities such as summon and parking, both features of EAP are not enabled on cars without USS, which just leaves some small functional enhancements like making lane change easier when than when using just Autopilot.
+The rest of the world don't have that, and the uplift in capabilities between basic Autopilot, Enhanced Autopilot (or EAP) and Full Self Driving (or FSD) is somewhat limited, especially on new cars delivered today without parking sensors (USS).
+Capabilities such as summon and parking, both features of EAP are not fully enabled on cars without USS, which just leaves some small functional enhancements like making lane change easier when than when using just Autopilot.
 FSD basically adds nothing meaningful further, nor is it likely to for some time.

 You may also find people who have purchased EAP or FSD say they find it great and use it all the time, when the reality is the functions they are using are available as part of the basic Autopilot feature set.
 The differences between AP, EAP and FSD is not how well the software performs a task, it's whether the task has been enabled in the car.
 Put another way, lane keep is the same no matter whether you have AP, EAP or FSD (with the exception of the FSD beta programme in the NA where city streets driving uses a different set of code), whereas the ability to request the car to change lane is a feature included in EAP and FSD.

 The consequences of this is it is very hard to justify purchasing EAP or FSD outside of NA, and we question whether it is even worth the price there.
+The good news, if you have paid for the option in the past, Tesla frequently offer incentives to transfer FSD to a new car, although this is an offer that does not run all the time.

 Tax and incentives